nllz/IRTF-HRPC/draft-research.md

 A notable instance of distortion has occurred in Greece {{ververis}}, where a study found evidence of both of deep packet inspection to distort DNS replies, and overblocking of content, where ISPs prevented clients from resolving the names of domains which they were not instructed to do through the governmental order prompting the blocking systems there.

 At a protocol level, the effectiveness of these attacks is made possible by a lack of authentication in the DNS protocol.
 DNSSEC provides the ability to determine authenticity of responses when used, but it is not regularly checked by resolvers.
 DNSSEC is not effective when the local resolver for a network is complicit in the distortion, for instance when the resolver assigned for use by an ISP is the source of injection.
 Selective distortion of records has also been made possible by the predictable structure of DNS messages, which make it computationally easy for a network device to watch all passing messages even at high speeds, and the lack of encryption, which allows the network to distort only an objectionable subset of protocol messages.
-Specific distortion mechanisms are discussed further in {{draft-hall-censorship-tech-01}}.
+Specific distortion mechanisms are discussed further in {{hall}}.

 #### Injection of records